-- 49. NPPF Chapter 12 requires plans to have design policies that have community support and that pick up the defining characteristics of an area.
+- 50. NPPF Chapter 12 requires plans to have design policies that have community support and that pick up the defining characteristics of an area.
 The Government has been raising the importance of high-quality design with the development of national design guides, codes, and policies12, and encourages neighbourhood plans to have their own design policies and codes to identify the special qualities of their areas which should be reflected in new development.
-Although national policy supports development that is sympathetic to the local and historic character of an area, it also encourages innovative design and high levels of sustainability to support movement towards a zero-carbon future. - 50.
+Although national policy supports development that is sympathetic to the local and historic character of an area, it also encourages innovative design and high levels of sustainability to support movement towards a zero-carbon future. - 51.
 The first consultation indicated strong support (80% of respondents) for having a design approach which includes design guidelines for new development.
 There was also support for sustainable housing design (84%), including use of low carbon technologies.
-Residents feel that new housing should fit with the current character of the village, have front gardens and be highly insulated. - 51.
+Residents feel that new housing should fit with the current character of the village, have front gardens and be highly insulated. - 52.
 There is concern about the availability of parking for new developments.
 Many comments were left during consultation exercises about residential streets, driveways, junctions, and pavements being blocked by cars, especially at peak times.
 This can make footways inaccessible for wheelchair users and people with pushchairs.
-Comments were also received about the need to improve road safety through traffic calming measures and improving street lighting for safety purposes in places like the village park for cyclists and walkers in the dark. - 52.
+Comments were also received about the need to improve road safety through traffic calming measures and improving street lighting for safety purposes in places like the village park for cyclists and walkers in the dark. - 53.
 The Local Plan Core Strategy (CS8) requires all new development to be of a high-quality design.
 Proposals must demonstrate things such as the ability to protect and enhance the historic environment, respond to the context and character of the environment ensuring the scale, density, layout, and access will enhance the quality of the environment and enhance community wellbeing.
-It also gives details of promoting opportunities to achieve high standards of sustainable design and efficiency, flood risk and climate change and renewable energy. - 53.
-The emerging replacement Local Plan is expected to include sustainability criteria for new development, including construction techniques to improve energy efficiency and good access by walking and cycling.
-These will introduce new sustainability and climate change requirements to support planning applications which aims to encourage applicants to focus more on the design aspects of development.
+It also gives details of promoting opportunities to achieve high standards of sustainable design and efficiency, flood risk and climate change and renewable energy. - 54.
+In the emerging Local Plan, Policy LPO6 and LP18 set out expected sustainability criteria for new development, including construction techniques to improve energy efficiency and good access by walking and cycling.
+LPO6 also introduces a new sustainability and climate change statement which aims to encourage applicants to focus more on the design aspects of development.

-12 National Planning Policy Framework (December 2023), National Design Guide (2021), National Model Design Code (2021), Building for a Healthy Life (2020), Manual for Streets (2007)
+National Planning Policy Framework (December 2023), National Design Guide (2021), National Model Design Code (2021), Building for a Healthy Life (2020), Manual for Streets (2007) North Wootton Neighbourhood Development Plan 2022-2036, made November 2024